 The first victims of Stockholm syndrome found the symptoms as unexplainable as the doctors who examined them.

 In 1973, Swedish criminologist and psychiatrist Nils Bejerot coined a most interesting psychiatric phenomenon.
-He called it Norrmalmstorgssyndromet, after the town of Norrmalmstorg, where the phenomenon had originated.
+He called it Norrmalmstorgssyndromet, after Norrmalmstorg, the area of Stockholm where the phenomenon had originated.
 To people outside of Sweden, however, it became known as “Stockholm syndrome.”

 The case for his newfound condition was a curious one.
 A bank robbery had occurred, and hostages had been taken.
 However, unlike every hostage situation before it, the hostages felt no fear toward their hostage takers.
 In fact, it was quite the contrary.
 The hostages actually seemed to have developed positive feelings toward their captors, baffling almost every law enforcement agent and psychiatric practitioner in the world.